Hospitality professor receives worldwide media for insights on COVID-19 and its impact to tourism

 Dr. Line’s research experience includes demand shocks in the lodging industry and marketing environment, hospitality and tourism management and hospitality marketing.

 “The impact of COVID-19 on the hospitality industry in the U.S. will ultimately depend on the extent and duration of the outbreak.
-The effects of the virus and subsequent responses by hospitality organizations will vary widely depending not only on the industry, such as lodging, restaurants and cruise lines, but also on market dynamics at the destination level.
-In the end, the real pathogen is not the virus itself, but the fear of the virus.
-The ultimate economic effects will depend on the ability of governments and public health organizations to contain and treat both.”
+The effects of the virus and subsequent responses by hospitality organizations will vary widely depending not only on the industry, such as lodging, restaurants and cruise lines, but also on market dynamics at the destination level.”

 Coronavirus a threat to Florida’s tourism, elderly population